wobsoriano/numix/README.md

 ## What is Numix?

-Numix provides you with server side scripts inside your Nuxt pages, which will be transformed to a [h3](https://github.com/unjs/h3) event handler.
+Numix provides you with server side scripts inside your Nuxt pages, which will be transformed to a virtual module and called inside an [h3](https://github.com/unjs/h3) event handler.
 Loader functions and actions similar to remix.

 ## How does it work?